The date of origin and founder(s)

 moved to Rome.
 James, the brother of Jesus, headed the Jewish Christian

-Movement in Jerusalem after Jesus' execution, with Peter as a co-leader.
+Movement in Jerusalem after Jesus' execution, along with Peter as a co-leader.
 Paul

 returned to Judea